emilydang14/netflix-clone/README.md

 The web app is being hosted at Firebase Hosting.
 The error handling in this web app is a bit challenging.
 But everything was handled.

+Notes: This is the learning project made with the guidance from Youtube with personal adjustment

 ## Technology used:
   - React Js: React Hook
   - Firebase Hosting